seanlum/YaraCollector/README.md

 ## Issues
 You can report an issue if you find one.
 I was also thinking about adding a rule repair tool that someone else wrote to make the program more dependable.
 However I have yet to do so because I need to find out how the matching meta changes after a rule repair.
 For now I've been doing this by myself.
 But it would be nice to have help and refactor this to include people ☺

+## Todo
+- rename the tool to its proper name
+- make a package for the tool
+- make the package available
+- make the tool run with a shebang header for Linux and possibly Windows and MacOS

 ## Notes
 - This program has not implemented the following features yet.
 If you would like to contribute, open a pull request.
   - Multi-threaded / Multi-core programming.
 Was thinking of using `concurrent.futures`